M3TIOR/apt-user-sh/README.md

 It may work on more systems than the ones listed so try them out before filling a bug report.

+Big ***NOTE*** `coreutils` **is the only package which must be installed prior to execution**.
+All of the binaries provided by that package are pretty much essential to do anything complex with the filesystem.

 ### User packages!
 This is kinda the whole point.
 You can add your own packages to your `$HOME`